-One area that you should pay attention to is concerning the underlying investments.
+One area to pay attention to is the underlying investments within your QROPS.
 International financial advisors often recommend investments that would not be permitted in the UK (structured notes, for example).
-This can cause you problems when you seek investment advice.
-A UK-regulated independent financial advisor may be reluctant to take you on as a client due to regulatory risk.
-Furthermore, if you sell your structured notes in order to access more suitable investments then it is likely that you will receive a lot less than the original capital invested due to the way secondary values are calculated.
+This can cause you problems when you seek investment advice as UK-regulated independent financial advisors may be reluctant to provide advice on them and if you are forced to sell the notes before maturity you may receive a lot less than the original capital invested due to the way secondary values are calculated.

 If you are currently working with an international financial advisor then you should consider where and how they are regulated.
 Financial advisors abroad operate outside of UK regulation and often use quite opaque setups in jurisdictions like Cyprus or Mauritius in order to advise expats.
 Once you return to the UK, they would not be able to continue to advise you legally.

-As a forewarning, if you are living overseas and considering transferring your UK pension to a QROPS that make sure that the investments are in line with UK rules and also that your advisor is able to continue to advise when you are UK resident.
+As a forewarning, if you are living overseas and considering transferring your UK pension to a QROPS then check the investments are in line with UK rules and also that your advisor is able to continue to advise when you are UK resident.
 Regardless of your future intentions, you should ensure that your advisor is properly regulated.
-Although certain laws might allow them to ‘passport’ advice to you where you are resident you should understand the permutations if you ever have cause to complain.
-Find out where and how your advisor is regulated and then ask yourself if you would be confident pursuing a complaint in that country.
-In essence, would you be more comfortable dealing with the regulator in Mauritius (for example) or the UK (where the Financial Conduct Authority – FCA – is heralded as one of the most robust regulators in the world)?

 How does having a QROPS affect my Lifetime Allowance?